WZRD (album): Music and lyrics

 The album begins with "The Arrival", an instrumental track, where Cudi and Dot da Genius showcase their skills.
 "Dream Time Machine" features supporting vocals from Australian indie-rock band Empire of the Sun, as Cudi previously announced they were to be featured on the album.
 "Teleport 2 Me, Jamie", an ode to Cudi's then-girlfriend, features a sample from American synthpop act Desire's "Under Your Spell" (previously included on the soundtrack to the 2011 film Drive), serves as the album's lead single and was released via digital distribution on January 31, 2012.
 The album's eighth track "Where Did You Sleep Last Night?", is a cover of the same titled song by American rock band and grunge pioneers Nirvana, who in turn were inspired by blues guitar legend Lead Belly's rendition of the traditional folk song.
 Completing the album is "Upper Room", said to be the most uplifting track on the album.
 The last song added to the track list however, was "Dr. Pill", where Cudi touched on antidepressants: "I took a trip on antidepressant lane for a little bit.
-After the WZRD song “Dr. Pill” everyone thought I was talking about molly or ecstasy.
+After the WZRD song “Dr. Pill" everyone thought I was talking about molly or ecstasy.
 But I'm talking about prescription meds.
 I had just gotten a shrink.
 I was having an emotional breakdown with this breakup.
 I kept trying different pills for five months.
 It fucked me up.
 They weren't working.
 It was every side effect on the bottle.
 I couldn't fuck."

 Reception

 Critical response

 WZRD received generally mixed reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 50, based on 10 reviews.
+HotNewHipHop suggested that the reception to the album was a "glaring [example] of the music media immediately shutting down Black artists for stepping outside of the confines of what is deemed as ‘Black music.’"